Table of Contents

-The easiest way to get your hands on this report is to order it directly from the ChexSystems website itself.
+The way to get your hands on this report is to order it directly online from the ChexSystems website itself.

 If you find any inaccurate information you can dispute it in much the same way that you can dispute inaccuracies on your credit report.
 You may also place a statement on your ChexSystems report for any negative item is listed.

-You can use this statement to explain any particular circumstances surrounding why a bank account was closed, such as disputed fees or other issues.
+You can use this statement to explain any particular circumstances surrounding why an account was closed, such as disputed fees or other issues.

 However, they may check your credit report, so it’s important to understand what’s on there as well.
 They might also review any records you have in the Early Warning System (EWS) or Telecheck Data.

-Some banks that use ChexSystems also offer “second chance” bank accounts to individuals with only one or two incidents on their report.
+Some banks that use ChexSystems also offer “second chance banking” to individuals with only one or two incidents on their report.

 While they do use ChexSystems, it doesn’t mean an automatic denial of your account application.
 You can expect these accounts to have limits on how much money you can withdraw and/or a minimum balance requirement.
 You might also hear this type of account called a “fresh start” account.

-To improve your chances of getting approved for either a 2nd chance checking account or a non-ChexSystems bank account, consider forgoing the option overdraft protection.
-Many people’s previous trouble with their bank accounts is not paying their overdraft fees.
+To improve your chances of getting approved for either a 2nd chance checking or non-ChexSystems account, consider forgoing the option overdraft protection.
+Many people’s previous trouble is not paying their overdraft fees.